uviclibraries/h5p/images-interactive.md

 parent: Workshop Activities
 ---
 # Interactive Image Activities
-Activities included: Memory / Image Pairing, Drag and Drop, Image Sequencing, Image Slider, Image Hotspots and Image Juxtaposition.
+Activities included: Memory / Image Pairing, Drag and Drop, Image Sequencing, Image Slider, Image Hotspots,Image Juxtaposition and Guess the Answer.
-(these activities do not need to be done in a specific order however the Memory game includes some images to download and the first 5 teps which are repeated in numerous of the other activities.)
+(These activities do not need to be done in a specific order, however the Memory Game includes some images to download and the first 5 teps which are repeated in numerous of the other activities.)

 ### Memory Game and Image Pairing
 (The difference between memory and Image pairing is that the matching image of the image pair is typically not the same image, so instead of downloading 4 images you would have to download 8 and find themes for example we could have raspberries and strawberries matching as they are both berries and then have a red apple and  a green apple for instance).